About The Tower of London

 The Tower of London, originally known as the White Tower, was commissioned by the first Norman king, William the Conqueror and work on it was underway by the 1070s.
 It was designed as a fortress-stronghold, a role that remained unchanged right up until the late 19th century.

-Anne’s daughter, Elizabeth I was imprisoned here by her half-sister Mary I. She sat on the steps by the watergate (known now as Traitor’s gate) and wept.
-She was later forgiven and released.
+Elizabeth I was even imprisoned here by her half-sister Mary I. She allegedly sat on the steps by the watergate (known now as Traitor’s gate) and wept, and was later forgiven and released.

 William ‘Braveheart’ Wallace, Scottish knight in 1305